Copper cookware for the highest requirements in the kitchen

 As a modern alternative to copper cookware coated with tin or stainless steel, the company BAUMALU has created the new collection Céracuivre in cooperation with the German manufacturer Weilburger.
 Thanks to its extreme toughness, the special filmy ceramic sealing is not scratch-sensitive, very easy to clean and still grants the cookware all the good characteristics of a traditional copper pot.

 Copper pots and copper pans that are plated with stainless steel are more hard-wearing than tin-plated copper cookware.
 While cooking, you can also use utensils made of metal such as whisks without damaging the pot.
 The company de Buyer offers the Inocuivre Induction copper pots of the Prima Matera collection, which are equipped with a special, patented ferromagnetic bottom and are, as a result, suitable for your induction cooker.
+The B'Chef series from Baumalu is also induction compatible and is made of 80% copper and 20% stainless steel.

 Copper cookware differs from traditional stainless steel cookware to a considerable extent.
 For example, the bottoms of copper pots are not as flat as those of factory-made stainless steel pots and are prone to deforming, which is particularly the case with the thin-walled copper pots by BAUMALU.
 This is no manufacturing fault but a typical characteristic of the soft material copper.
 If the curved part of the cold pot points inwards, the pot stands completely even.
 Should the curved part point outwards, it is sufficient to strike the reversed pot with a fist in order to make it stand even again.
 The hammering of copper strengthens the material and, in addition, ensures the stability of your copper pot.